Johnstone Center is composed of three wings: Pryor, Colter, and Mullan.

 An energetic and social wing of Johnstone Center, Mullan is a place for traditional-age students.
 Mullan provides a smaller, more intimate living environment where close friendships develop early.
 Mullan is a co-ed wing, separate gender by floor.

 Pryor and Colter wings of Johnstone Center are co-ed wings with separate genders by floor.
 It is the only living option exclusive to students over the age of 21.
 This is a popular living option where students return year after year because they feel comfortable and at home.
 Also, many international students reside here, creating a fun and diverse community.
-Pryor and Colter wings offer single rooms with ample closet space, sinks, a lounge chair and carpet.
+Pryor and Colter wings offer single and double rooms with ample closet space, sinks, a lounge chair and carpet.

 Room Options (Mullan Wing):

 - Double (with roommate)

 Special Living Options (Pryor, Colter and Mullan Wings):

 - All male floors

 - Weight room

 - Laundry in the basement of Pryor & Colter